Beeston Regis: Beeston Hill

-During the World War II Beeston Bump was the location for one of the network of Signals Intelligence collection sites: Y-stations.
-These stations collected material to be passed to the War Office's Government Code & Cypher School at Bletchley Park.
+During World War II the hill was the location for one of the network of Signals Intelligence collection sites called Y-stations.
+These collected material to be passed to the Government Code and Cypher School at Bletchley Park.
 There were several of these stations around the east coast and by triangulating the signals, the exact location of enemy shipping could be pinpointed.
 In an episode of the BBC1 series Coast, the technique was explained and demonstrated.
-In the same programme, Joy Hale was interviewed by the presenter, Hermione Cockburn.
-Hale had been a Wren and an operator at the Y-station.
+The concrete remains of part of this facility can still be seen on the hill.